sitepack-io/storelinkr-wordpress/readme.txt

 ### GAIN MORE ECOMMERCE KNOWLEGDE

-Our comprehensive [eCommerce blog](https://storelinkr.com/en/blog) provides weekly insights into the industry, and we also have extensive [help articles and live chat](https://storelinkr.com/en/support) available to answer your questions.
+Our comprehensive [eCommerce blog](https://storelinkr.com/en/blog) provides weekly insights into the industry, and we also have an extensive [knowledge base](https://help.storelinkr.com) and live chat available to answer your questions.

 ### WE PROVIDE ALL THE TECHNOLOGY